lilminimist/bot-1/README.md

 This phase intentionally leaves symbolic algebra beyond quadratic equations and simultaneous equations for a future specialist math implementation. `/calculator` never uses `eval`, Java compilation, or arbitrary code execution.

-## Add `DISCORD_TOKEN` in Replit

-1. Open the **Secrets** tool in Replit.
-2. Add a new secret named `DISCORD_TOKEN`.
-3. Paste the token copied from the Discord Developer Portal into the secure value field.
-4. Do not put the token in this README, source code, `.env` files, or logs.

-The application intentionally stops with a clear error if `DISCORD_TOKEN` is missing.

 ## Run the bot

 From this directory: